MoneySavingExpert.com homepage

 It is also worth noting that with this policy, you are not covered within the first 30 days of taking out the contract.
 You'll still need to pay the excess, and wait for reimbursement – no matter who is at fault.

-What do I need to get a young driver insurance quote?
+What do I need to get a young driver's insurance quote?

-Once you know the basics from our top 10 tips for cutting costs, it's time to follow the steps below.
+Once you know the basics from our top tips for cutting costs, it's time to follow the steps below to get the best insurance for young drivers quote.

 Do note that comparison sites use a soft search of your credit file to return quotes, though this has no impact on your ability to get credit in future.